anGie44/ohmyhcl/tfmigrate/README.md

                          Set the flag with values separated by commas (e.g. --ignore-names="example,log_bucket") or set the flag multiple times.
   -i  --ignore-paths     Regular expressions for path to ignore
                          Set the flag with values separated by commas or set the flag multiple times.
+  -c  --csv              Generate a CSV file of new resources and their parent resource (default: false)
   -p  --provider-version The provider version constraint (default: v4.0.0) -r  --recursive        Check a directory recursively (default: false)
 ```